dccircuit/IGME-235-Fall-2021/exercises/links.md

 # Exercise: Links

-This is the last lab exercise for this week.
-Finish strong!
-It's worth doing the rest of this exercise on your own if you run out of time in the in-person lab...
-We'll pick up from here next week, so be sure to save your work.
+Here's a new week's worth of exercises!
+We're picking up from last week's exercises, so start from Dig Dug wherever you left off last time.

 ## Do the following:

 1. Create the following file structure and put your **index.html** page in the top folder.
-Put the image into the appropriate subfolder and preview.
+Put the image into the appropriate subfolder (aka subdirectory) and preview.

     ![file structure](links-file-structure.png)